The other pages are:

 - Looks Like Orlok: Presumably to give them the typical 'ancient vampire' look, since they're meant to be the oldest examples of what vampires were.

-- Lowered Monster Difficulty: To an obscene degree.
+- Monster Threat Expiration: To an obscene degree.
 The first one Buffy encounters is extremely powerful, tosses her around with ease and even when she does manage to kill it, it's only after a long and bloody fight.
 In the finale, even Andrew is able to kill them.
-It's possibly explained by the theory that the first Ubervamp seen was the most powerful, hence why the First Evil released that specific Turok-Han.
-In addition, that Turok-Han had recently fed whilst the other Ubervamps beneath the Hellmouth were trapped, starving, for millions of years and likely aren't at their best.

 - No-Sell: A traditional stake through the heart has no effect.